thadguidry/respec/ReSpec-Editor's-Guide.md

 All the best fun in standards brought to you neatly packaged in a single section!

 By default, W3C specifications all get the regular W3C copyright notice and archaic document license, except for unofficial documents which are under CC-BY.
-In some cases however, you will want to modify that.
+In some cases however, you will want to [modify](license) that.

-For all document types other than "unofficial", you can use [`additionalCopyrightHolders`](additionalCopyrightHolders) to indicate that the copyright is shared not just amongst the W3C's hosts but also with other organizations (typically this is used for documents developed jointly with another SDO such as the IETF).
+For all document types other than "unofficial", you can use [`additionalCopyrightHolders`](additionalCopyrightHolders) to indicate that the copyright is shared not just amongst the W3C's hosts but also with other organizations (typically this is used for documents developed jointly with another <abbr title="Standards Developing Organization">SDO</abbr> such as the IETF).
 For unofficial documents, this simply replaces the default CC-BY license.

 If you wish the copyright date to span several years rather than just the year matching [`publishDate`](publishDate) (e.g., 2009-2013) then you can use [`copyrightStart`](copyrightStart).